megnergit/Bertelsmann_CloudArchitect_U1/README.md

 - pods (replica)
 - nodes (node count)
 Network
-Kubenet: pods get their own IPs.
-No talking each other nodes are on internal VNet subnet. pods are not on it.
+Kubenet: pods get their own IPs (to save IPs in VNet subnet), No talking each other, nodes are on internal VNet subnet. pods are not on it.
 CNI: pods are on the Vnet subnet
 User need to update Kubernetes

 ---
-####  Azure Container Instances
+####  Container Group of Azure Container Instances
+Containers in Containers group ~ Containers Kubernetes pods Linux Only
+(typical container group)
-Containers in Containers group ~ Containers Kubernetes pods typical contianer group on a  single host machine has a DNS name albel has a public IP address/Port has two containers, one (port 80) and other (1433, MS SQL Server) has two Azure File Shares as volume mounts (one for each container) Ddeployment
+on a  single host machine
+has a DNS name label
+has a public IP address/Port
+has two containers, one (port 80) and other (1433, MS SQL Server) has two Azure File Shares as volume mounts (one for each container) Dedployment
 1. ARM template (recommended)
 2. YAML

 ---